emtreg/metronome-app/README.md

 ## Features to Add

 - Allow the user to adjust the beats per measure
-- App displays a count to the screen based on the beats per measure
+- Display a count showing the beats per measure
-- Minus and plus buttons on either side of the slider to allow the user to adjust the beats per minutes